 Waples Lease.
-In June 2020, the Company entered into an agreement to lease an approximately 64,000 square-foot building to be used as manufacturing facility in San Diego, California ("Waples Lease").
-The Waples Lease has an initial term of ten years with a renewal option to extend the lease which the Company is not reasonably certain to exercise.
+In June 2020, the Company entered into an agreement to lease a building to be used as manufacturing facility in San Diego, California ("Waples Lease").
+The Waples Lease has an initial term of ten years with two renewal options to extend the lease, each for an additional five years, which the Company is not reasonably certain to exercise.
 The Waples Lease commenced in May 2021 when the Company was granted a temporary certificate of occupancy to begin installation of manufacturing equipment.
 The Company paid \$12.5 million for landlord-owned improvements recorded as prepaid rent.
 Upon commencement of the lease the prepaid rent was reclassified into the operating lease right-of-use asset.
 The Company recognized an operating lease right-of-use asset of approximately \$32.4 million and operating lease liabilities of \$19.9 million related to the Waples Lease as of the commencement date.

 Vista Lease.
-In October 2020, the Company entered into an agreement to lease a 197,000 square-foot building to be used as a manufacturing facility in Vista, California ("Vista Lease").
-The Vista Lease has an initial term of five years and the Company is reasonably certain to exercise a renewal option to extend the lease term for an additional five years.
+In October 2020, the Company entered into an agreement to lease a building to be used as a manufacturing facility in Vista, California ("Vista Lease").
+The Vista Lease has an initial term of five years with two renewal options to extend the lease, each for an additional five years.
+The Company is reasonably certain to exercise one renewal option to extend the lease term for an additional five years and is not reasonably certain to exercise the second renewal option.
 The Vista Lease commenced in January 2021 when the Company was permitted to install its tenant improvements and manufacturing equipment.
 The Company paid \$3.5 million for landlord-owned improvements recorded as prepaid rent.
 Upon commencement of the lease the prepaid rent was reclassified into the operating lease right-of-use asset.
 The Company recognized an operating lease right-of-use asset of approximately \$20.5 million and operating lease liabilities of \$17.1 million related to the Vista Lease as of the commencement date.

-The right-of-use assets and lease liabilities recognized on the Company's balance sheets as of December 31, 2021 and 2020 were as follows:
+The right-of-use assets and lease liabilities recognized on the Company's consolidated balance sheets as of December 31, 2023 and 2022 were as follows: